NilFoundation/placeholder/crypto3/readme.md

 ## Usage

-The suite is used as a header-only libraries.
+The suite is used as header-only libraries.